London restaurants open on Christmas Day

 Looking for a traditional Christmas meal, but without all the faff?
 Or perhaps turkey isn’t your thing, but you’d still like to dine out on 25 December?
 The Time Out Food Editors round up the best places to eat on Christmas Day 2014.
 Do you have suggestions for restaurants to eat on Christmas Day?
 Use the comments box below or tweet your suggestions.

-Don’t expect to see Père Noël here, but between the warm tones of the dining room and the warmth of the ultra-professional staff, this subterranean spot would be a classy place to dine on Christmas Day.
-Kick off with pumpkin soup or beetroot cured smoked salmon.
-For the main course, there’s turkey, venison, monkfish or – lucky vegetarians – wild mushroom raviolo with celeriac puree, swiss chard, black truffle and parmesan foam.
+Don’t expect to see Père Noël here, but between the warm tones of the dining room and the welcoming staff, this subterranean spot would be a classy place to dine on Christmas Day.
+Kick off with pumpkin soup or beetroot-cured smoked salmon, followed by turkey, venison, monkfish or – lucky vegetarians – wild mushroom raviolo with celeriac puree, swiss chard, black truffle and parmesan foam.
 There’s no Xmas pud, but who cares when the likes of a red velvet yule log is available.
+Bookings from noon-9.30pm.

 - Mandarin Oriental Hyde Park, 66 Knightsbridge, SW1X 7LA

 - Christmas meal: £78

-On off-peak nights or when Parliament is in recess, this smart pan-Indian restaurant, a politicians’ favourite, can seem starched and soulless.
+When Parliament is in recess, this smart pan-Indian restaurant, a politicians’ favourite, can seem starched.
 But come Christmas, the large Grade-II listed Victorian edifice comes alive.
-This year, the range of dishes includes classic yuletide ingredients, from chargrilled Scottish salmon with ginger and tarragon to South Indian-style goose breast stir-fry, and garam masala Christmas pudding with nutmeg custard.
+This year, the range of dishes includes classic yuletide ingredients, from chargrilled Scottish salmon with ginger and tarragon to southern-style goose breast stir-fry, and garam masala Christmas pudding.
 If you prefer to forget it’s Christmas, opt for the slow-braised lamb shoulder with saffron sauce.
+Bookings from noon-1.30pm; 2.30-4.30pm

 - Old Westminster Library, 30-32 Great Smith Street, (30-32 Great Smith Street), SW1P 3BU